Niq1982/finvoice-parser/README.md

 php bin/parse-files
 ```

-Will parse all XML files found the `examples` directory and output the results to a CSV file `invoices.csv` in the project root.
+Will parse all XML files found the `examples/` directory and output the results to a CSV file `invoices.csv` in the project root.
 The CSV file will be overwritten if it already exists.

 ### Options

-Take note that you need to add extra `--` before the options, as required by Composer.

 #### `--input`
-The full path containing the XML files to be parsed.
-Defaults to `examples`.
+The path containing the XML files to be parsed.
+Defaults to `examples/`.

 #### `--output`
-The path to the CSV file where the results will be written.
+The CSV file name where the results will be written.
 Defaults to `invoices.csv`.

 #### `--separator`
 A custom separator for the CSV file.
 Defaults to `;`.